Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 \begin{cor} Let $X$ be a quasi-compact and quasi-separated $R$-scheme, and let $\F$ be an almost quasi-coherent $\O_X$-module.
 Then $\F$ is almost finitely presented (resp. almost finitely generated) if and only if for any finitely generated ideal $\m_0\subset \m$ there is a morphism $f\colon \G \to \F$ such that $\G$ is a quasi-coherent finitely presented (resp. finitely generated) $\O_X$-module , $\m_0(\ker f)=0$ and $\m_0(\coker f)=0$. \end{cor} \begin{proof} Corollary~\ref{cor:schemes-afp-compact} ensures that $\F$ satisfies the conditions of Lemma~\ref{lemma:schemes-afp-compact-2}.
 Lemma~\ref{lemma:schemes-afp-compact-2} now gives the desired result. \end{proof}

-\begin{cor} Let $X$ be a quasi-compact, quasi-separated $R$-schme, and $\F^a$ an almost quasi-coherent $\O^a_X$-module.
+\begin{cor} Let $X$ be a quasi-compact and quasi-separated $R$-scheme, and $\F^a$ an almost quasi-coherent $\O^a_X$-module.
 Then \begin{enumerate}[label=\textbf{(\arabic*)}] \item $\F^a$ is almost finitely generated if and only if, for every filtered diagram $\{\G^a_i\}_{i\in I}$ of almost quasi-coherent $\O^a_X$-modules, the natural morphism

 is injective in $\bf{Mod}_R^a$; \item $\F^a$ is almost finitely presented if and only if, for every filtered diagram $\{\G^a_i\}$ of almost quasi-coherent $\O^a_X$-modules, the natural morphism

 is an isomorphism in $\bf{Mod}_R^a$; \end{enumerate} \end{cor}